 Meta Attack Pattern - A meta level attack pattern in CAPEC is a decidedly abstract characterization of a specific methodology or technique used in an attack.
 A meta attack pattern is often void of a specific technology or implementation and is meant to provide an understanding of a high level approach.
 A meta level attack pattern is a generalization of related group of standard level attack patterns.
 Meta level attack patterns are particularly useful for architecture and design level threat modeling exercises.

 Spider: Using an automated tool, an attacker follows all public links on a web site.
-He records all the links he finds.
+They record all the links they find.

 Use a spidering tool to follow and record all links.

 Use a proxy tool to record all links visited during a manual traversal of the web application.

 Attempt well-known or guessable resource locations: Using an automated tool, an attacker requests a variety of well-known URLs that correspond to administrative, debugging, or other useful internal actions.
 They record all the positive responses from the server.